AndreasHiropedi/ezSTEP/README.md

 ## Repository structure

-Below we provide a breakdown of the most important folders in this repository, and what they each contain:
+Below we provide a breakdown of the most important files and folders in this repository, and what they each contain:

   - ```.github/workflows```: this contains the continuous integration (CI) pipeline for the app, ensuring that no malfunctioning code is deployed to the server.

-  - ```app```: this contains all the code for the app currently hosted on the server; this version differs from ```local_version``` due to changes that were needed in order to ensure the server can handle a multi-user enviornment in a safe and secure manner, which is why Redis was used for storing data.
+  - ```main.py```: this contains the code for the main entry point for the app, as well as for the layout of the home page, which is the first page the user sees when launching the app

+  - ```config.py```: this is a configuration file used to set up the environment for launching the app, both locally and on the nihito platform

+  - ```.env```: this contains the actual environment configurations

+  - ```assets```: this contains all the frontend-relevant files, such as the customized CSS styling and the additional JS scripts to make the platform more dynamic and interactive

-  - ```datasets_used```: this contains all the datasets used for training and testing the app, as well as the Python scripts used for obtaining those datasets (NOTE: since the splits were done with random sampling, re-running the scripts may result in different datasets).
+  - ```data_processing```: this contains all the datasets used for training and testing the app, as well as the Python scripts used for obtaining those datasets (NOTE: since the splits were done with random sampling, re-running the scripts may result in different datasets).
 The links for accessing each of the three original datasets used can be found below:

       - https://github.com/JeschekLab/uASPIre/tree/master/RBS_data (for the RBS data from the Hollerer et al. (2020) paper, the file is called uASPIre_RBS_300k_r2.txt)